JuanCTorres/Subreddit-css-concepts/readme.md

 I, like many others, find reddit's default css styles rather visually unappealing.
 I decided to create my own in Sass, and you can check out its current status at [r/adCaela](https://reddit.com/r/adCaela).

+This concept has been inspired by both the new App Store in iOS11, and Udacity's current websites.

 ## TODO

 * Fix broken default link icons.
 See #1 for more details.